-- Inappropriate or misinformed leadership of resource development strategies could result in loss of or diminished return of a major gift to the College; or, in effect, damage relationships with major College partners and subsequent deterioration of credibility and positive public relations, externally and internally.
-Such situations could seriously damage the financial viability of the Advancement & Alumni Relations Office and thereby place College projects, student enrolment and learning resources in jeopardy. - 2.
-Engaging with an individual or organization that wishes to provide a gift for College initiatives failing to ask probing questions that will ensure compliance with Canada Revenue Agency Charity Directorate Guidelines.
-For example, failing to inquire as to the nature of the relationship between an individual engaged in providing the gift, and the intended recipient could contravene 'arms-length' rule by CRA, potentially jeopardizing the College's charitable status. - 3.
-Failure to follow appropriate Privacy regulations could cause legal action, financial loss to the College, and loss of reputation.
+- 1. Inappropriate or misinformed leadership of resource development strategies could result in loss of or diminished return; or, in effect, damage relationships with major College partners and subsequent deterioration of credibility and positive public relations, externally and internally. - 2.
+Failure to follow appropriate Privacy regulations could cause legal action, financial loss, and loss of reputation.